<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In this article, we will discuss:

 For many years, individuals looking to combine health insurance with significant tax benefits have found health savings accounts (HSAs) compelling options.
 Over 60 million Americans currently use HSAs 1 to take advantage of tax benefits and save for medical costs.
-The proposed tax and spending bill, approved by the House of Representatives in May 2025, could further enhance the benefits of these accounts.
-These changes, expected to be approved by the Senate in June, might expand the availability of HSAs to an additional 20 million Americans, marking the largest expansion since the program's creation in 2004.
+The One Big Beautiful Budget Act, passed by Congress and signed into law in 2025, enhances HSA benefits and expands the availability of HSAs to millions more Americans -- marking the largest expansion since the program's creation in 2004.

 Conagra Brands employees, especially retirees and older workers, will greatly benefit from this HSA expansion.
 The new amendments aim to simplify the regulations, clarify unclear clauses, and allow previously prohibited uses, such as paying for gym memberships.
 These improvements could offer greater flexibility and provide an excellent opportunity to save money for long-term health care, making a significant impact for those nearing retirement or already retired.